Goals

 $4 = 74

 The factorial function operates recursively.
 Set a breakpoint on factorial so gdb will stop on each recursive call.
 Use continue to continue the program.
-Each new call to factorial will stop the program at the breakpoint you set.
-At the breakpoint, use backtrace each time to see how the stack changes as you get deeper into the recursion.
-Try moving up and down and use info frame and info args to view individual stack frames.
-Note how each invocation has its own distinct copy of the parameter n.
+Each new call to factorial will stop at your breakpoint.
+Use backtrace each time to see how the stack changes as you get deeper into the recursion.
+Try moving up and

 The goal of all this mucking about in gdb is to solidify your understanding the mechanics of function calls and the runtime stack.
 If there are portions you don't yet understand, ask your tablemates or the staff to resolve those questions now.